 Vietnam is a country of diverse beauty.
-Besides its awe-inspiring mountains, lush green national parks and white-sand secluded beaches, the country also surprises visitors with mouth-watering food, warm hospitality and delightful culture.
+Besides its awe-inspiring mountains, lush green national parks, and white-sand secluded beaches, the country also surprises visitors with mouth-watering food, warm hospitality, and delightful culture.

-With so many things to see and do in Vietnam, first-time visitors might find it challenging to build an ideal itinerary.
+With so many things to see and do in Vietnam, first-time visitors might find it challenging to select an ideal itinerary.
 “I only have 4 days in Vietnam.
 Where should I go?
 What should I see?”, asked many travelers whom I have consulted while I was working at a travel agency here.

 To help travelers make the most of their time in this beautiful country, 12 bloggers from all over the world have collaborated on this article to suggest the best travel experiences in Vietnam.
 If you are looking for some Vietnam travel inspirations as well, check out this list and note down the experiences that you find most interesting!

 Are you ready to discover what Vietnam has to offer?
 Fasten your seatbelt and start your journey to discover the 12 best travel experiences in Vietnam!

 Suggested by Ella from ManyMoreMaps

 Visiting Sapa in the far north was one of my best travel experiences in Vietnam during my three-week trip there.
 Sapa is the perfect place to get away from the hustle and bustle of the larger cities.
 You can marvel at